ctlab/metafast/README.md

 * `metafast.bat [<Launch options>] [<Input parameters>]`
 * `java -jar metafast.jar [<Launch options>] [<Input parameters>]`

-To view possible launch options and input parameters run `metafast.sh --help` or `metafast.sh --help-all`.
+To view help for launch options and input parameters run `metafast.sh --help` or `metafast.sh --help-all`.

 By running ***metafast*** a working directory is created (by default `./workDir/`).
 All intermidiate files, log file and final results are saved in it.

-File `output_description.txt` is created after every run in current and working directories.
+File `output_description.txt` is created after every run in the current and working directories.
 It contains the description of every output file produced by the ***metafast***.

 Metafast script also allows you to run subtools of whole process or different tools, that was included in the package.